TechAurelian2/techaurelian.com/src/flutterrandomcolortester/download/index.md

 ---
-title: Install/Run
+title: Install or Run
-tcaSeoTitle: Flutter Random Color Tester - Install/Run
+tcaSeoTitle: Install or Run Flutter Random Color Tester
 ---

 {% from "templates/buttons.njk" import primaryLinkButton with context %}